robotortoise/FEFTS/README.md

 9. If possible, animate the text to resemble the in-game text.

 10. Add music and voice support so this program can be used to render supports, rendering a 3DS capture card unnecessary to make videos of realistic custom supports.

+DEPRECATION as of 5/27/2020:

+This project has not been and will not be updated further.
+For a more comprehensive, easier to use solution, please use this tool: https://gitlab.com/secretivecactus/fe-conversation-editor

+-Jordan